 A professional publishing network with shared upside

 GBTI gives members a place to publish useful work, discuss what they are building, create gated resources, and grow alongside other professionals.
-A portion of member dues is shared back when that work helps grow the network.
+A portion of member dues is shared back when that work helps grow the network, and members can also share a personal invite link to earn a flat 10% lifetime commission on anyone who joins through it.

 Why a network